Azure/BatchExplorer/docs/new-release.md

 ```

 This probably means that a dependancy in package.json has a differnt format to what we are expecting.
+You will need to modify '\scripts\lca\generate-third-party.ts' in order to get it to work.

 #### Double check the prod build is working